refinery-labs/refinery/customer-docs/refinery/docs/blocks/index.md

 	<source src="/blocks/images/running-code-block-fullscreen.mp4" type="video/mp4" />
 </video>

 You can also use the full screen editor to test and iterate on your scripts.
-The full screen editor allows for specifying custom input data to your script as well.
+The full screen editor allows for specifying custom Block Input Data to your script as well.
 This is useful for replaying issues you've encountered in your deployed service.
-By taking the input data from the logs and replaying it in the editor you can quickly reproduce problems and fix them accordingly.
+By taking the Block Input Data from the logs and replaying it in the editor you can quickly reproduce problems and fix them accordingly.

 * `Block Imported Libraries`: The libraries that should be pulled in for your `Code Block` script.
 Each language has support for it's own package-manager.
 	* `Python 2.7`: [`pip` packages.](https://pypi.org/)